HeIIoween/FLHook-And-88-Flak-m0tah/88 Flak/trunk/Readme.txt

 Default: Normal

 MP Server: Allow Wingmen License to attract wingmen? - Yes / No Allows players to lead AI NPC wingmen squads.
-I HEAVILY recommend to leave this enabled; most of 88 Flak's combat is balanced with the assumption that players have AI helping them at all times.
+I HEAVILY recommend this be left enabled; most of 88 Flak's combat is balanced under the assumption that players have AI helping them at all times.
 Default: Yes

 -- Soundtrack Selection --